ballerina-platform/ballerina-dev-website/learn/user-guide/testing-ballerina-code/executing-tests.md

 ## JaCoCo XML Report

-You can pass the `--coverage-format=xml`  flag along with the `--code-coverage` flag, in the test execution command and generate the JaCoCo XML report at the end of the test execution.
+You can pass the `--coverage-format=xml`  flag along with the `--code-coverage` flag in the test execution command and generate the JaCoCo XML report at the end of the test execution.
- This file can be uploaded to CI/CD tools(e.g. CodeCov) to display the coverage information for both Ballerina and native Java sources used within a Ballerina package.
+ This file can be uploaded to CI/CD tools (e.g., CodeCov) to display the coverage information for both Ballerina and the native Java sources used within a Ballerina package.